-Greg R Laurie BCom
+Greg R Laurie, BCom,

-Independent Non-Executive Director
+Independent Non-Executive Director Experience and expertise

 Greg was appointed to the Board on 7 April 2004.
-Extensive experience in manufacturing and distribution industries.
-Finance Director of Crane Group Limited from 1989 until his retirement from that role in 2003.
+He has extensive experience in manufacturing and distribution industries, and was the Finance Director of Crane Group Limited from 1989 until his retirement from that role in 2003.
+Other Current Directorships